 A mini tummy tuck is performed if the patient’s treatment area is confined to the lower abdomen.
 This procedure carries the benefit of not generally necessitating the repositioning of the belly button.
 Less surgically extensive, it also allows for a shorter recovery period and a smaller scar.

 Loose muscle, skin, and excess fat throughout the entire abdomen often require a full tummy tuck.
 The increased scarring associated with a full tummy tuck is offset by the greater improvements associated with the procedure.
 During the pre-surgical consultation with one of our board-certified plastic surgeons, they will help to determine which procedure is best suited for your needs.

+During surgery, the patient is placed under general anesthesia and the procedure takes approximately 2 to 5 hours to perform.
 During surgery, a horizontal incision is placed just within or above the pubic area, the length of which is dependent upon the amount of skin being removed.
 For those who have recently lost a large amount of weight, a smaller, vertical incision may also be employed (to correct horizontal skin laxity).
 In addition, areas of fat are treated with liposuction, while the skin is stretched to tighten the abdominal area.
 Muscles within the abdomen are also tightened using sutures in the lower midline.

 What is the Recovery from a Tummy Tuck Procedure?